 Ensure that the soil has dried out thoroughly between watering, and cut back on watering in the fall and winter months.
 If you live in a region that experiences frequent rainfall and you are hoping to grow the spiral aloe outdoors, growing it in a container that can be moved indoors and protected from the rain is probably a good idea.

 Temperature and Humidity

-The spiral aloe is not cold-hardy, but also does not tolerate extreme heat.
-Ensure that this succulent is not exposed to prolonged periods of freezing temperatures, and protect it from temperatures higher than 80 degrees Fahrenheit (or 27 degrees Celsius).
+The spiral aloe is not cold-hardy and also does not tolerate extreme heat.
+Ensure that this succulent is not exposed to prolonged periods of freezing temperatures, and protect it from temperatures higher than 80 degrees Fahrenheit (27 degrees Celsius).

-At the same time, the spiral aloe should be protected from excessive winds and humidity.
-Mild, dry temperatures are best.
-For most growers, growing the spiral aloe indoors as a houseplant, or in containers outdoors is the easiest way to keep this picky succulent alive and thriving.
+Protect the spiral aloe from excessive winds and humidity.
+Mild, dry temperatures are ideal conditions.
+For most growers, growing the spiral aloe indoors as a houseplant, or in containers outdoors is the easiest way to keep this high maintenance succulent alive and thriving.

 Regular fertilizing is not required for the spiral aloe as it is accustomed to growing in sandy, poor-quality soil.
 If desired, an annual application of a cactus or succulent fertilizer in the early spring can be beneficial to help boost growth during the active growing period.

 Like most plants in the Aloe genus, the spiral aloe is most readily propagated through offsets (or pups) from the mother plant.
 Propagation through leaves and seeds is extremely difficult and unreliable and generally is not feasible for most growers.
 A happy, mature spiral aloe will grow offsets which can be separated from the mother plant and repotted in their own containers.
 Wait until the offsets are at least a couple of inches wide before separating and repotting them to ensure they will be able to survive on their own.